wiseman-timelord/DownLord/README.md

 ```
-- Ability to input, one or multiple, url(s) in csv...
+- Ability to input, one or multiple, url(s) in CSV...
 ```
 ========================================================================================================================
     DownLord: Initialize Download